Fleckism/SecurityPlus/SecurityPlus/4A  Compare and Contrast Social Engineering Techniques.md

 ### [[Consensus Social Proof]]

 The _principle of consensus_ or _social proof_ refers to the fact that without an explicit instruction to behave in a certain way, many people will act just as they think others would act.
-A social engineering attack can use this instinct either to persuade the target that to refuse a request would be odd ("That's not something anyone else has ever said no to") or to exploit polite behavior to slip into a building while someone holds the door for them.
+A [[Social engineering]] attack can use this instinct either to persuade the target that to refuse a request would be odd ("That's not something anyone else has ever said no to") or to exploit polite behavior to slip into a building while someone holds the door for them.
 As another example, an attacker may be able to fool a user into believing that a malicious website is actually legitimate by posting numerous fake reviews and testimonials praising the site.
 The victim, believing many different people have judged the site acceptable, takes this as evidence of the site's legitimacy and places their trust in it.

 ### Authority and Intimidation

 Many people find it difficult to refuse a request by someone they perceive as superior in rank or expertise.
 Social engineers can try to exploit this behavior to intimidate their target by pretending to be a senior executive.
 An attack might be launched by impersonating someone who would often be deferred to, such as a police officer, judge, or doctor.
-Another technique is using spurious technical arguments and jargon.
-Social engineering can exploit the fact that few people are willing to admit ignorance.
+Another technique is using spurious technical arguments and jargon. [[Social engineering]] can exploit the fact that few people are willing to admit ignorance.
 Compared to using a familiarity/liking sort of approach, this sort of adversarial tactic might be riskier to the attacker as there is a greater chance of arousing suspicion and the target reporting the attack attempt.

 ### Scarcity and Urgency